ATOIsus/IELTS/README.md

 ## Part 1

+    Okay so this is the Part 1 of the Speaking test
     I will provide you with different topics and their respective questions.
     You can ask me any topic in random and make sure that the topics are not repeated.
     If all topics are finished, remind me about this.